 The solution was a simple concept but harder than I thought to implement.
 I learned some lessons today:

-• I built my balance_banks function inside of my go_til_repeat function (because I thought it would help with passing counter information, which I did not need).
+balance_banksfunction inside of mygo_til_repeatfunction (because I thought it would help with passing counter information, which I did not need).
 When editing and then testing, I kept failing to load both into memory; I’d update one, load the other into memory, and call the first one.
 I don’t work much with nested functions of any complexity; TIL to avoid loading just one while programming and testing them.

 Today was the first day that run-time performance became an issue.
 My outputs for each part were correct on the first try, but each took a while (3 minutes?) to run.
 Suspicious that my code was stuck in a loop, I never let it finish the first call I made: I broke the loop manually and added the counter to print every 1,000 rebalances.